ncats/translator-workflows/Orange_QB1_Benchmark_CQs/QB1.2_FA_Gene_Pathogenic_Variants/README.md

 ## Orange QB1.2_FA_Gene_Pathogenic_Variants

 ### Query:
-What variants are pathogenic, and for what conditions? (i.e. cause or contribute to pathogenic outcomes)
+What core FA gene variants are pathogenic, and for what conditions? (i.e. cause or contribute to pathogenic outcomes)

 ### Goal:
 A benchmarking query to assess information in the Translator system about pathogenicity of variants in human FA core genes.